Homeland Security Nonprofit Security Grant

 Assemble a Security Grant Committee of 3 to 5 individuals with key management or financial roles at the agency.
 These Security Grant Committee members should ideally have project management experience, financial oversight experience and a history of working with contractors and security personnel.

-New York nonprofits must be registered and prequalified on the NY Grant Gateways platform.
+New York nonprofits must be registered and prequalified on the NY Statewide Financial System platform.
 This is a time-consuming process and requires the gathering of official agency documents to submit as well as the answering of questions about agency policies.
 More details here.
 When this process is completed, the nonprofit is "Prequalified" and can apply for the Nonprofit Security Grant.

 If you are a nonprofit agency outside of New York State, this registration is not required, though your state may or may not have its own registration requirements.